Azure/video-analyzer-vscode-extension/README.md

 ### Run in VS Code

 Run `npm run compile` and press <kbd>F5</kbd> in VS Code.
 You should see the extension in the bottom right, expand it if needed.
 On first run, you need to connect to an Azure IoT Hub using a connection string.
 You can then manage graph topologies and instances on the chosen device.

+You can get a connection string by following the instructions in the [Quickstart](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/get-started-detect-motion-emit-events-quickstart).
+Follow the steps up until _Configure the Azure IoT Tools extension_ and use the connection string in this extension instead of Azure IoT Tools.

 ## Notes